thennen/counting-molecules/README.md

 Clone this repository, and run:

 ```
 python setup.py install
 ```

 ### Examples

-`Helicene_example`, `APT_example` and `APT_2_example` are three example scripts that generate the figures in [the ArXiv article](arxiv.org/abs/).
+`Helicene_example`, `APT_example` and `APT_2_example` are three example scripts that generate the figures in [the ArXiv article to be posted](arxiv.org/abs/).

 Steps to reproduce:

 1. Download the data files from this [figshare repo](https://doi.org/10.6084/m9.figshare.19217556) into the examples folder.
-2. Run the individual script files in the examples folder to generate the output summary.
+2. Run the individual script files in the examples folder to generate each figure.